nopnop2002/Arduino-STM32-CAN/README.md

 	CAN1->FMR   &= ~(0x1UL);              // Deactivate initialization mode
 ```

+This is the simplest usage.
+The filter and FIFO work together.
+Please refer to the reference manual for each model for more information.

 - One 32-Bit Filter - Identifier Mask
 	This can be used for both standard and extended IDs.
 	```